JS-RML/ddh_hardware/README.md

 ## Definitions

-Here we provide definition to direction of the rotor and zero position of the motor.
+Here we provide definition of the direction of the rotor and zero position of the motor.

 ### Direction of the Rotor